ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

 This section focuses on integration tests that use Ansible roles.

 Integration tests check modules with playbooks that invoke those modules.
-The tests pass standalone parameters and their combinations, check what the module or plugin reports with the :ref:`assert <ansible_collections.ansible.builtin.assert_module>` module, and the actual state of the system after each task.
+The tests pass standalone parameters and their combinations; check what the module or plugin reports with the :ref:`assert <ansible_collections.ansible.builtin.assert_module>` module, and the actual state of the system after each task.

 Integration test example
 -------------------------

 Let's say we want to test the ``postgresql_user`` module invoked with the ``name`` parameter.
-We expect that the module will both create a user based on the provided value of the ``name`` parameter and will report that the system state has changed.
+We expect that the module will create a user based on the provided value of the ``name`` parameter and report that the system state has changed.
 We cannot rely on only what the module reports.
 To be sure that the user has been created, we query our database with another module to see if the user exists.

 .. code-block:: yaml